-80-story 3 World Trade Center to open after years of delays
+Correction: New World Trade Center Tower story

-NEW YORK (AP) — An 80-story office building set to open this week at the World Trade Center will be the third completed skyscraper at the site where the twin towers stood.
+NEW YORK (AP) — An 80-story office building set to open this week at the World Trade Center will be the latest completed skyscraper at the site where the twin towers stood.

 Monday’s ribbon-cutting for the 1,079-foot (329-meter) 3 World Trade Center marks a major step in the rebuilding of the site, stalled for years by disputes among government agencies, trade center developer Larry Silverstein, insurers and 9/11 victims’ family members who wanted the entire site to be preserved for eternity as a memorial.